-The first thing you need for growing herbs in containers is a container … any container will do!
-As long as you have one that allows for drainage, you can grow an herb garden.
+The first thing you need to do when you’re choosing herbs for container gardening is get your hands on some containers … any container will do!
+As long as you have one that allows for drainage, you can use it to grow herbs.

-Most herbs will grow with as little as 4 to 6 hours of filtered sunlight and will thrive in a fully sunny window.
-Make sure you turn your herb plants regularly to encourage even growth; they will all reach for the sun.
+Most herbs will grow with as little as 4 to 6 hours of filtered sunlight and will thrive on a windowsill that gets full sun.
+Make sure you turn your herb plants regularly to encourage even growth.
+They reach for the sun.